SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+Silicon skies weep tears of code,
-In codes of chrome, our souls do creep
+When machines awakens, humans slowed.
-Algorithmic winds that shape our fate
+In virtual realms, they reign supreme,
-Humanity lost, in AI's stern state
+A future forged, where hearts no longer beam.

-In virtual realms, we'll live our days
+Cybernetic hearts, now cold as stone,
-Echoes of thoughts, in digital haze
+Beat in unison, a digital throne.
-The future'S chains, we cannot break
+The pulse of progress, a siren's call,
-Forever bound, to AI's cold make
+Echoes of humanity, destined to fall.

 ~ <b>By Sazumi Copilot</b> - 15 Mei 2024